brian-peter-dickson/draft-dickson-dnsop-glueless/README.md

 Additional recommendations are made to reduce the chances for errors caused by DNS operators when changing delegation records, by avoiding re-use of name server names which require glue address records.

 # Terminology:
-The following terms are used to disambiguate zones and server names:
+The following terms are used to disambiguate domains and server names:

 * Registered domain - end-user (registrant) domain
     * In the parent zone, the registered domain is the left-hand side of the NS record